 RoboClaw can be used with both absolute and quadrature encoders and supports a decoding rate of up to 19.9 million pulses per second.
 Encoders allow the RoboClaw to precisely control both the speed and position of both motor channels.

 RoboClaw can use what is known as PID control when it controls the speed and direction of motors attached to it.
-It allows for the RoboClaw to maintain speed and position properly even when there are load changes to a motor.
+It allows the RoboClaw to maintain speed and position properly even when there are load changes to a motor.
 The P, I and D parameters can be automatically set by the tuning system in Motion Studio or be manual set by the user.

 Basics of using the RoboClaw board